FoundryApp/foundry-cli/README.md

   - name: myAuthOnDeleteFunction
     type: auth
     trigger: onDelete
-    # This auth function will get triggered by deleting
+    # This auth function will be triggered by deleting
     # a user with the specified ID from your emulated
     # Firebase Auth users.
     # Keep in mind that this user will actually be deleted